Georgia State holds off Texas Arlington to win Sun Belt

-No. 2 seed Georgia State (24-10) will be making its fourth NCAA Tournament appearance and first since 2015.
+The second-seeded Panthers (24-10) will be making their fourth NCAA Tournament appearance and first since 2015.
 Fourth-seeded UT Arlington, which upset Sun Belt regular-season champion Louisiana-Lafayette in the semifinals, fell to 21-13.

+"He played probably the worst game of his life yesterday," GSU coach Ron Hunter said of Simonds.
+"I didn't say anything to him.
+I knew he would come back and dominate."

+Simonds, who set the Panthers' single-season scoring record in the otherwise poor performance Saturday, was chosen the tournament's Most Outstanding Player.

 The Panthers, who set school records for 3-point percentage and 3-pointers made this season, connected on 8 of 17 from beyond the arc.
 The Mavericks made 4 of 25 3-pointers and shot 29.8 per cent (17 of 57) from the floor.